Mohammed-Yasirkhan/Mohammed-Yasirkhan/README.md

+## Hi there, I'm Yasirkhan👋
-## Hi there 👋 Welcome to my GitHub profile!
-I'm passionate about coding, open-source contributions, and building real-world projects
+Welcome to my GitHub profile!
+I'm passionate about coding, open-source contributions, and building real-world projects.

+## 🚀 About Me
+- 🌍 I'm based in chennai.
+- 🎓 I'm currently pursuing Bachelors of Engineering.
+- 🌱 I'm actively learning  Python,java and AI/ML

 <!--
 **Mohammed-Yasirkhan/Mohammed-Yasirkhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.